7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/notes.md

 - £question I am not quite sure how the contract really works yet.
 What is input user versus organizer  /Dushera contract?
 - £question Is there on ram or multiple?
 Answer: multple. everyone that has a ramNFT is ram.
 - £question Mocks are placed in src folder. this is not best practice... right?
+- £when are onlyOrganiser and onlyChoosingRamContract called / used?
+- £setChoosingRamContract: does it have a check on what kind of contract is added?
+Don't think so..
+-